COSC3020/quicksort-pivot-vijaykodru/README.md

 $LGG$ has $LGG, GLG, GGL$ resulting in $3 * (4/64) = 12/64$\
 $LGR$ has $LGR, LRG, GLR, GRL, RGL, RLG$ resulting in $6 * 2/64 = 12/64$

-If we add all these outcomes we will get $8/64 + (3 * (12/64)) = 44/64 = 68\%$\
+If we add all these outcomes we will get $8/64 + (3 * (12/64)) = 44/64$ that turns out to be close to ~68%

-Therefore, with the above proof we can say that the Median of Three picks a better pivot 18% of the time than the leftmost approach
+With leftmost approach we can get a good pivot about 50% of the time and the median of three does it 68% of the time which makes median of three 18% (68%-50%) better when picking a good pivot.

 Reference:
 quicksort-pivot-AndonM\